cawooda/lit-scape/README.md

 ![alt text](./assets/images/screenshot.png "Logo Title Text 1")

 # Pitch
 Great influencers and communicators, need to accent and enhance their communication with the weight of great works and minds.
-Litscape quickly connects communicators with the quotes to accentuate their communication, whether email or socail media.
+Litscape quickly connects communicators with the quotes to accentuate their communication, whether email or social media.

 # Description
 LitScape that allows the user to search via genre to access a list of quotes from famous authors.
 These can be easily copied out and used in text or social media.